dar5hak/cartwheel/README.md

-# cartwheel.js
+# cartwheel

 > A circular list you never knew you needed

-cartwheel.js takes an array (or any array-like/iterable) and gives you a circular iterator.
+cartwheel takes an array (or any array-like/iterable) and gives you a circular iterator.
 You can ask for the next or previous value any number of times, and it will keep cycling through the list.

 ## Install